wuxc/pywin32doc/md/PyCredHandle.md

 Handle to a set of logon credentials, used with sspi authentication functions

 #### Comments
-This object is usually created using[win32security::AcquireCredentialsHandle](win32security.md#win32securityacquirecredentialshandle).
+This object is usually created using[win32security::AcquireCredentialsHandle](win32security.md#win32securityacquirecredentialshandle)\.

-An uninitialized handle can also be created using win32security.PyCredHandleType()
+An uninitialized handle can also be created using win32security\.PyCredHandleType\(\)

 #### Methods

   - [Detach](PyCredHandle.md#pycredhandledetach)

-    Disassociates object from handle and returns integer value of handle (prevents automatic freeing of credentials when object is deallocated),&nbsp;
+    Disassociates object from handle and returns integer value of handle \(prevents automatic freeing of credentials when object is deallocated\),&nbsp;

   - [FreeCredentialsHandle](PyCredHandle.md#pycredhandlefreecredentialshandle)